Eunoia JC Joint IP: 2025 Year 5 Launchpad

 • Eunoia JC receives JIP cohorts from Catholic High, CHIJ St Nicks, and SCGS after Year 4, delivering a six-year pathway focused on principled leadership for a VUCA world (JIP overview).

-• Subject allocation is deliberately flexible—students may propose combinations outside the published list, pursue hybrid mixes, and re-optimise H2s as they progress (subject combinations guide).
+• Subject allocation is flexible—students may propose combinations outside the published list, pursue hybrid mixes, and revise one H2 to H1 at approved points (subject combinations guide).

 • JAE students and JIP students are treated identically for subject placement, special programmes, and class allocation; selection is based on merit, not admission route (JAE FAQ).